You’re doing a website makeover…or creating a new website from scratch. Your domain name will attract visitors, especially if you’re doing a makeover.

 I’m Cathy Goodwin.
 I create storytelling solutions that solve your marketing challenges.
 Download my free 7-step website planning guide, based on what I’ve learned about simplifying the website development process.
 Most people make it much too complicated!
 Click here.

-If you’d like to explore your own options, the best way is to start with a Strategic Overview session.
+If you’d like to explore your own options, the best way is to start with a Strategic Intensive.
 We’ll explore your business in-depth and you’ll get the exact 1-2-3 steps you need for growth.
 Often we take the first steps right on the call.